-Once you are approved to Adopt you will be required to sign an Adoption Agreement (sample agreement for viewing only – do not complete – terms may change or may be modified).
+Once you are approved to Adopt you will be required to sign an Adoption Agreement sample (sample only, term may be changed)

 If adopter is “volunteering to earn a horse”, each completed hour of volunteer work will be credited at $5 and applied against the adoption fee not including the $100 deposit.
 At the end of the agreed period of volunteer time, the volunteer adopter must pay the remaining balance less credit for hours worked and arrange to take possession of their horse.
 If volunteer/adopter decides not to become an adopter during their volunteer period – they will not be reimbursed for volunteer time spent earning credit towards an adoption.
 Their accumulated volunteer credit hours will be zeroed out.

 Transportation of the adopted horse to its new home is the responsibility of the Adopter.

 Lifesavers makes every effort to match the personality and abilities of the horse to the adopter’s level of skill and expertise.
 However, it must be understood that most of Lifesavers’ rescued horses need additional training before they can be considered “finished” horses.
 In some cases, Lifesavers’ rescued horses, will have little or no prior training.
 It is the Adopter’s responsibility to obtain professional training for their adopted horse.